Francisco Mejía Player Props: Rays vs. Red Sox

 Red Sox Pitching Rankings

-- The 9.1 strikeouts per nine innings compiled by the Red Sox pitching staff ranks 12th in MLB.
+- The pitching staff for the Red Sox has a collective 9.3 K/9, the eighth-best in the league.

-- The Red Sox have a 4.73 team ERA that ranks 17th among all MLB pitching staffs.
+- The Red Sox's 5.06 team ERA ranks 23rd across all league pitching staffs.

-- Red Sox pitchers combine to rank 25th in baseball in home runs allowed (19 total, 1.7 per game).
+- The Red Sox rank 25th in baseball in home runs given up (20 total, 1.7 per game).

-- The Red Sox will send Sale (1-0) to make his third start of the season.
+- Kluber (0-2) takes the mound for the Red Sox to make his third start this season.

-- The lefty last appeared on Thursday against the Detroit Tigers, when he went five innings, allowing three earned runs while giving up four hits.
+- His last time out was out of the bullpen on Tuesday when the right-hander tossed 2/3 innings against the Tampa Bay Rays while giving up hits.

 © 2023 Data Skrive.
 All rights reserved.